 Outbreak classifications have been defined by AHS.
 Please see the table below.

-AHS will be notified of any suspected, probable or confirmed outbreak.
+AHS will be notified of any suspected, probable or confirmed case of COVID-19 in any resident or staff member.
 AHS's Rapid Response Team will be deployed to any site with a confirmed outbreak.

 Cleaning and sanitation practices have been increased in frequency, intensity, and scope.

 * All resident meals are plated and served (buffets are closed until further notice).
 Residents who have reported any illness and are in mandatory self isolation are having meals brought to their suites.

 - Our dining room practices have been adapted to facilitate a safe distance between residents during meals.

 - In the event of a confirmed case of COVID-19, all meals will be served to residents in their suites.

 * All recreation activities that involve external vendors, volunteers, entertainers have been limited or suspended.

 * Remaining recreation activities have been limited to 15 participants or fewer at a time.
 Programming has been adapted to ensure all residents have the opportunity to participate safely.
 In the event of a confirmed outbreak, all group recreation activities will be suspended.

 All staff and service workers are required to complete twice-daily health screening assessments and temperature checks before entering a Lodge at any time and during their shift.